Regulations for the Research Reading Room, The Black Diamond, Copenhagen

 - You cannot remove borrowed material from the reading room.

-- Unassigned material from the library will be returned after 10 days in the reading room.
-Loans can be extended by meeting up in person.
+- Unused material from the library will be returned after 10 days in the reading room.
+Loans can be extended by showing up in person.
 You are allowed to have up to 10 items at a time.

 - Danish National Archives records must be returned when the loan period ends.
 Loans can be extended via Daisy.
 You are allowed to have up to 15 items at a time.